senzid/qamarero-test-app/README.md

 This is the domain layer. **The most important part of our application** as it contains the business logic.
 Each specific feature has its own directory and it contains all the components or functions to manage itself.

 ### lib
-Contains generic types, generic functions or generic data fetching methods.
+Contains generic types, functions, validations or data fetching methods.